ivailopapazov/movie-magic-sept-2025/README.md

 ### Show creator control buttons
  - [x] Add edit and delete buttons on details page
+ - [x] Add creator as relation to movies
+ - [x] Add user as creator on movie create
  - [ ] Show buttons only for creators

 ### Delete movies